Air Defense

 Cued and authorized through Anduril's Lattice command-and-control system

-Launch integration
+Launch equipment

 Public procurement context